The Guild is a group of open source developers.

 That can include:

-- Remove any blocker that might takes away time from a developer - CI/CD pipelines, Complex Build systems, developer toolings, making them active decision makers in the open source tools and libraries they rely on, Connecting teams across different levels of their tech stack
+- Remove any blocker that might take away time from a developer - CI/CD pipelines, Complex Build systems, developer toolings, making them active decision makers in the open source tools and libraries they rely on, Connecting teams across different levels of their tech stack

 - Performance, security audits and fixes for API Gateways